TheoDemessance/Machine-Learning-With-R/README.md

 # Machine-Learning-With-R

-Mini projects on Machine Learning developed in R
+Mini projects on Machine Learning developed in R during Machine Learning class at ESILV.